This article contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you. Learn more.

 Trip cancellation insurance reimburses prepaid, non-refundable trip costs if you must cancel for a covered reason before departure.
 Trip interruption coverage reimburses unused portions of a trip if you must return home early.

 Covered reasons typically include: illness or injury (yours or a close family member's), death in the family, severe weather making the destination unreachable, job loss, and certain other emergencies.
-"I changed my mind" is not a covered reason unless you purchase "cancel for any reason" coverage (typically costs 40–60% more and covers 50–75% of costs).
+"I changed my mind" is not a covered reason unless you purchase "cancel for any reason" (CFAR) coverage — which typically costs 40–60% more than a standard policy and generally reimburses 50–75% of your prepaid costs, depending on the insurer and plan tier.

-For RVers, trip cancellation coverage is most relevant when: you've paid for reserved campgrounds that won't refund, you have major activities booked in advance, or you're taking a once-in-a-trip journey (Alaska, cross-country) with significant prepaid costs.
+For RVers, trip cancellation coverage makes the most sense when you've paid for reserved campgrounds that won't refund, you have major activities booked in advance, or you're taking a bucket-list journey — Alaska, Baja, a full cross-country run — with significant prepaid costs on the line.

 Emergency Medical and Evacuation Coverage